Looking for the best things to do in Sirmione? We have you covered.

 There are some great places to stay in Sirmione.
 One tip we would make is to stay within the city walls, even if you are traveling to the area by car.

 Sirmione is a walking city so driving and parking around the city is not really very possible.
 However, many of the hotels have a park and ride option, where they transport you from the car park to your hotel on golf buggys, which is pretty fun.
+Depending on the hotel, if you didn’t have many bags, you could also walk from the park and ride as it usually only around 500 metres away from the historic centre.

 Alternatively, if you want to check out everything Sirmione has to offer, you can search your dates in Sirmione here.